e271828e/Flight.jl/docs/notes/design/framework_spec.md

-**prior** — the per-event stored sample of its predicate at the previous boundary's quiescence (a deferred event's prior is recorded not-holding, so the deferral resolves at the next boundary), held in loop state and never in `z`; "newly fired" is defined against it, and boundary zero establishes every prior as not-holding ([§8.6](#86-event-iteration-at-boundaries-to-quiescence-once-per-event)).
+**prior** — the per-event stored sample of its predicate at the previous boundary's quiescence (a deferred event's prior is recorded not-holding, so the deferral resolves at the next boundary), held in loop state and never in a state store; "newly fired" is defined against it, and boundary zero establishes every prior as not-holding ([§8.6](#86-event-iteration-at-boundaries-to-quiescence-once-per-event)).